Magnificent polar bears depend on Arctic sea ice to hunt and raise their young. But the ice is shrinking.

 By helping protect polar bears you’re helping to make sure the Arctic food chain stays healthy – for the benefit of wildlife and people in and beyond the Arctic.
 By 2050, polar bear numbers may decline by 30% due to the rapid loss of sea ice.

 Animal adoptions like yours give a huge boost to our work.
 They not only help to fund our work with local communities to reduce human-bear conflict, and projects to reduce the impacts of climate change, but also fund our other vital work around the world.

 An optional soft toy to love forever.

 We'll keep you regularly updated on how you're supporting our vital work including sending your Wild World, Go Wild and Polar bears updates three times a year.

 Packed with facts, bookmarks and stickers.

-Toxic chemicals and pollution in the marine environment, increase in toxic levels as they move up the food chain leading to health problems in polar bears
+Toxic chemicals and pollution in the marine environment increase in toxicity as they move up the food chain - and polar bears are the top of the Arctic food chain.

 We need to minimise the warming that’s melting the polar bear’s habitat: sea ice.
 To do this we’re working to help cut global greenhouse gas emissions and encourage the switch to renewable energy.